Frequently Asked Questions

 Am I committed to serve in the Air Force once I join?

-The only time anyone in the program incurs a commitment to the Air Force is if they have signed a contract with the Air Force.
+The only time anyone in the program incurs a commitment to the Air Force or Space Force is if they have signed a contract with the Air Force or Space Force.
 Contracts are only signed to accept an AFROTC scholarship or for a student to join the POC following Field Training.
 All other students can walk away from the program at any time without incurring a financial or military obligation.

 How do I apply for AFROTC at Troy University?